eigerco/solana-spec/gossip-protocol-spec.md

 ```

 ### `PingMessage`
-Nodes are sending ping messages from time to time to other nodes to check whether they are active. `PingMessage` contains a `Ping` structure which consists of:
+Nodes send ping messages frequently to their peers to check whether they are active. `PingMessage` contains a `Ping` structure which consists of:
 - `from` - public key of the origin
 - `token` - 32 bytes token
 - `signature` - signature of the message